As Pandemic Persists, Health Care Heroes Beginning To Crack Under The Strain

 "All I saw was COVID, COVID, COVID," she said.
 "I didn't know Monday from a Saturday.
 I felt like every day was on repeat."

 Recently she finally took a few weeks off to recharge.
 Many days, when the 39-year-old looked around the intensive care unit, every single patient was connected to a ventilator.
 Most were older, overweight, diabetic and Latino.
-The group has been three times as likely to get the virus compared to whites in the U.S. public health experts credit that to essential jobs, multi-generational homes, and higher rates of comorbidities like diabetes.
+The group has been three times as likely to get the virus compared with whites in the U.S. Public health experts credit that to essential jobs, multigenerational homes, and higher rates of comorbidities like diabetes.

 "Seeing how disproportionately COVID has affected the Latino community and being able to be that person for them now is what I always wanted," said Chinchilla.
 "But that comes with a big burden."